EnigmaDragons/GlobalGameJam2019/README.md

 Enjoy a humor-ridden adventure build for Card Players!

-Play against your friend and switch off playing as the cowboy or the house, or play against a challenging AI enemy .
+Play against your friend and switch off playing as the cowboy or the house, or play against a challenging AI enemy.

 ----